top of page

 • Corpses Don't Honk: Cameron secured a blood-bearing vegetable sample.

-• Eat Humble Pied: Met Sigrid again, got kicked her butt kicked by Sigrid, made a promise with Chico to get stronger.
+• Eat Humble Pied: Met Sigrid again, got kicked her butt kicked, promised to get stronger.

 • Water Rising: Reconnected with her parents and was able to save them from their current predicament with the help of her friends, gaining confidence.